alicechang29/sharebnb/sharebnb/Sharebnb.md

 - using insomnia, can i post something in S3

-Give server the credentials for writing/reading Bucket
+Give server the credentials for writing/reading Bucket -- DONE
 - individual user does not need access to the bucket
 -